 Christ Returns Before the Millennium

-Revelation 20:5-6 mentions a "first resurrection" of believers who reign with Christ, followed by a second resurrection of unbelievers for judgment.
-Premillennialists see these as two distinct physical resurrections separated by the millennium.
+Revelation 20:5–6 speaks of a “first resurrection” of believers who reign with Christ and a later resurrection for final judgment.
+Premillennialists generally understand these as two distinct, physical resurrections separated by the millennium, which has implications for doctrine about death and life in the coming age.

 The Two Main Types of Premillennialism